Welcome to my review of which martial art you should learn first as a beginner! (Updated for 2022!)

 But before we begin, let’s explore first the benefits of martial arts to your health and overall well-being…

-And it’s likely that the discipline you developed during training would carry over to your personal life.
+It’s likely that the focus and discipline you developed during training would carry over to your personal life.

 I think the most apparent reason why a person should learn martial arts is self-defense.